 She took me back to the printed paper, which I saw this time was titled “Whole Earth Catalog”.
 A July edition, and in the top right, “$1” and at the bottom, “find your place in space.”
 Next to it, lies a heftier looking copy titled, “The Updated Last Whole Earth Catalog – access to tools”.
 This one cost $5, and it noted in the bottom right, “all listings accurate as of May 1979.”
 There were post-its stuck in this one to mark various pages – which, at first glance, were not unlike those of an encyclopaedia.
 On a side note – if you think this simple design and font is as brilliant as I do, search for some of the other (better) covers.

 “The whole I can change project was inspired by the American counterculture movement that the Whole Earth Catalog represents,” Natascha tells me.

 I had to do my research on this one, on account of not being around in the 60’s or 70’s when the Catalog was first published.
 Wikipedia provides a fair chunk of information so I started there and delved down a rabbit hole I won't completely relay here.
-Created and published by American biologist, author and business owner Stewart Brand (interesting, industrious guy, worth looking up) from 1968 to 1972, WEC focused on “self-sufficiency, ecology, alternative education, DIY and holism."
+Created and published by American biologist, author and business owner Stewart Brand from 1968 to 1972, WEC focused on “self-sufficiency, ecology, alternative education, DIY and holism."